 Instagram has changed a lot in the last 12 months.
 Facebook introduced a slew of changes which brings more sponsored posts and adverts into your feed.

 I’m not a fan of the “new” Instagram, to be honest.
+And not just because of the amount of data it collects about you.

 You see less of the people you follow and more posts from random people “the algorithm” thinks you’ll like.